 DuckDuckGo has grown search query share ever since it launched in 2008.
 Within Google Analytics, you will see traffic from this source listed as referral instead of organic.
-To change this, you will need to update a filter and the organic search sources within Google Analytics.
-This should take a grand total of 2 minutes to complete.
+To change this, you will need to update a filter and the natural search sources within Google Analytics.
 Once this is set up, you will then count these searches as organic moving forward.
 Let’s begin!

 How to Add DuckDuckGo as Organic Visits in Google Analytics

 The first thing you should do is split out the view of your website.
 You should have a raw listing which does not have any filters on your site and then have at least another listing that has filters.
-Custom filters are a great way to properly split your traffic, so read up on that link I provided if you are unsure what to do.
+Custom filters are a great way to split your traffic correctly, so read up on that link I provided if you are unsure what to do.

 Here is what I typed in Field A if it is easier to read like this. (http:W)?(([^.]+)\.)?duckduckgo\.com